Air New Zealand Initiates Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Air New Zealand has announced a share buy-back program involving the acquisition of 814,813 ordinary shares, including 399,195 shares from the market and 415,618 shares off-market from the New Zealand government.
-This move, approved by the board, aims to optimize the company’s capital structure and is expected to enhance shareholder value by reducing the number of shares outstanding.
+Air New Zealand has announced the acquisition of 1,103,465 ordinary shares as part of its share buy-back program, which includes both on-market and off-market transactions.
+This move, approved by the board, involves acquiring shares from the market and from the New Zealand Crown, with the intention of cancelling them, thereby potentially enhancing shareholder value by reducing the number of shares in circulation.

 More about Air New Zealand

 Air New Zealand Limited operates in the aviation industry, primarily offering passenger and cargo air transport services.
-The company focuses on both domestic and international markets, leveraging its strategic position in the Asia-Pacific region.
+The company is a key player in the New Zealand market and is listed on both the NZX and ASX stock exchanges.